Codefitness21/Portfolio/README.md

 # Portfolio
-Designed using code and hand drawn art design to house some of my favorite and most important projects.
+Designed using html, css/sass, javascript and hand drawn art design to house some of my favorite and most important projects.